HDFGroup/vol-rest/README.md

     -d      Enables debugging information printouts within the REST VOL plugin.

-    -C      Enables debug information printouts from cURL within the REST VOL plugin.
+    -C      Enables debugging information printouts from cURL within the REST VOL plugin.

     -m      Enables memory usage tracking within the REST VOL plugin.
-This options is mostly useful in helping to diagnose any possible memory leaks or other memory errors within the plugin.
+This option is mostly useful in helping to diagnose any possible memory leaks or other memory errors within the plugin.